philipp-baumann/simplerspec-teaching/README.md

 Below you find specific sections that cover the spectroscopy processing and modeling workflow (click on links):

-1.  [**Read, filter and transform spectra and metadata**](https://github.com/philipp-baumann/simplerspec-read-filter-transform): Learn how to use the R core data structures and opterations such as subsetting to explore and transform spectral data.
+1.  [**Read, filter and transform spectra and metadata**](https://github.com/philipp-baumann/simplerspec-read-filter-transform): Learn how to use the R core data structures and opterations such as subsetting to explore and transform spectral data. || aka the "base R" way of spectral data handling

+2.  **The simplerspec spectral data processing pipeline**: Process and manage spectral data the tidy(verse) way.

 ------------------------------------------------------------------------